JacksonJ97/portfolio/README.md

 # Personal Portfolio

-A personal portfolio website to showcase my projects, share some details about myself, and to give a resource for people to connect with me!
+A portfolio website highlighting my professional experience, projects, and technical skills, designed to share my story and make it easy for people to connect.

-## My process

 ### Built with